St. James Infirmary Blues: Theories about historical sources

 According to Robert W. Harwood, who rejects Lloyd's conclusions, A. L. Lloyd was the first to attempt to connect "St. James Infirmary" with "The Unfortunate Lad/Rake".
-Harwood points to Lloyd's 1947 article in English music magazine Keynote. and his 1956 revisionpublished article in Sing magazine.
+Harwood points to Lloyd's 1947 article in English music magazine Keynote. and his 1956 revised article published in Sing magazine.
 In both articles Lloyd refers to an English broadside song entitled "The Unfortunate Lad", commenting that the song is sometimes known as "The Unfortunate Rake", but with no date or source for the latter title given.
 The opening line of this version of the song refers to a "lock hospital", with no mention of St. James.
 The term "lock hospital" was the name of an institution in Southwark, London, where lepers were isolated and treated.
 The term "lock hospital" referred to a facility in which first lepers and later people suffering from venereal disease were isolated and confined.

 Lloyd deems a song collected by Cecil Sharp in the Appalachians in 1918 which references a "St. James Hospital" to be the parent song of both St. James Infirmary and the Streets of Laredo" (a.k.a.
 "The Dying Cowboy").
 The opening of that song, as quoted by Lloyd, is: